edimaudo/hackathon_coding_challenges/eWaste_innovation_sprint/ideas.md

  - State of the supply chain
  - recycling guidelines
  - Send information to business and consumers about latest updates and knowledge + backend (ML systems for trend analysis, customer segmentation, ) for customized messages

+# Lean Canvas
+***

+## Problem
+Recycling in Rwanda is not as effective as it should be.
+There is a need to develop efficient, sustainable, and reliable solutions to improve the collection and cross-border movement of e-waste in Rwanda.

+## Solution
+Business and customer applications that would help in individuals/businesses to better understand how they can recycle better by providing critical information.

+## Key Metrics
+- Amount recycled measurement
+- Recycling pollutants measurements
+- Business/customer app usage

+## Cost Structures
+- Cost to build the application
+- Cost to maintain the application
+- Cost to update content

+## Unique value proposition (single clear compelling message)
+- Nothing out there in the market today

+## Unfair advantage (Can't be easily bought or copied)
+- Business insights

+## Customer Segment
+- Citizens of Rwanda
+- Rwanda's businesses

+## Channels (Path to customers)
+- Newspaper ads
+- Influencers
+- Government
+- Word of mouth

+## Revenue stream
+- Reduced health care costs

+# Application Design
+***